 Genomic privacy is receiving much attention with the unprecedented increase in the breadth and depth of biomedical datasets.
-Moreover, considering the legislative plans for encouraging public data sharing in biomedical research fields, privacy will the key factor in designing mechanisms for how these datasets will be shared.
-Most studies on genomic privacy are focused on protection of variants in personal genomes.
+Moreover, considering the legislative plans for encouraging public data sharing in biomedical research fields, privacy will be the key consideration in designing data sharing mechanisms, Most studies on genomic privacy are focused on protection of variants in personal genomes.
 Molecular phenotype datasets, like functional genomics datasets, can also contain substantial amount of sensitive information.
-Although there is no explicit genotypic information in them, the subtle phenotype-genotype correlations can be used to statistically predict genotypes from phenotypes.
-Predicted genotypes can then be used to link the phenotype datasets the genotype datasets.
-The linkages can potentially characterize sensitive information about individuals, e.g. disease information.

-In this paper, we develop a formalism for quantification and analysis of potential individual characterizing information leakage in a linking attack.
+Although there is no explicit genotypic information in them, subtle phenotype-genotype correlations can be used to statistically link the phenotype datasets and genotype datasets, which may characterize their sensitive phenotypes.
+Here, we develop a formalism for quantification and analysis of potential individual characterizing information leakage in a linking attack.
 We analyze the tradeoff between the predictability of the genotypes and the amount of leaked information that can be used in linking and individual characterization.
 Then we show how one could practically instantiate an attack focusing on the most commonly available data sets, those of RNA-seq and eQTL.
-We develop a three step procedure showing how an attacker would select eQTLs, statistically predict the genotypes, and then perform linking based on the predicted genotypes, which can be very accurate considering the high dimensionality of phenotypes.
+We develop a three step procedure showing how an attacker would select eQTLs, statistically predict the genotypes, and then perform linking based on the predicted genotypes which can be very accurate considering the high dimensionality of phenotypes.
 The linking attack becomes particularly easy to perform when one deals with outlier gene expression levels.
 To study this, we developed a particular realization of this attack for the outlier cases and quantified the amount of information leakage.

-Deleted: Individual Characterizing
+Deleted: factor